techidaily/site-facebook/source/_posts/authenticity-arena-vying-for-the-top-in-verified-metas-and-blue-ticks.md

 ## How Verification Works

- When you[subscribe to Twitter Blue](https://www.makeuseof.com/twitter-blue-how-to-subscribe/) , the verification process can be started from the Twitter account settings.
+ When you [subscribe to Twitter Blue](https://www.makeuseof.com/twitter-blue-how-to-subscribe/) , the verification process can be started from the Twitter account settings.
 You must meet minimum activity requirements—your account must be at least 30 days old and active in the last 30 days to be eligible to apply for Twitter Blue verification.

  You can subscribe to Meta Verified by using the settings for your Instagram or Facebook account.
 However, you are only eligible to apply for verification if you match the criteria.
 You must provide a government ID to authenticate your account because the verified badge confirms your identity to other Instagram and Facebook users.
 You must also be at least 18 years old.